rowlandcoping/hopes-and-dreams/README.md

 Most of this has been covered above, and the principles underlying the initial design have not deviated.
 The wireframes, however, show significant deviation from the finished design.

- - Main navigation moved to the top of the page
+ - Main navigation moved to the top of the page.
- - No search bar/icon
+ - No search bar/icon.
  - Dream editor page goes straight into editing general info.
  - Profile page is now all in one place and significantly less complex.